galan/repow/README.md

 Example workflow:
 1. The developer clones all the desired repositories, based on tags, path-patterns (includes/exludes), or starred ones using `repow clone`.
 2. From time-to-time the developer cleans the directory, containing the git-repositories via `repow cleanup`.
 Projects that have been deleted at the hoster are moved into a subdirectory `_deleted`, archived ones into `_archived`.
 3. Also in regular intervals the local repositories are fetched or pulled with `repow update fetch` respective `repow update pull`.
-An overview of the local repositories can be obtained with `repow update check`.
+An overview of the local repositories modifications can be obtained with `repow update check`.

 If the manifest-file is used, the configuration can be applied using one of the following methods:
 * For local execution using the `repow apply` command.